marmakoide/arduino/projects/serial-sync-echo/README.md

 # serial-sync-echo

 This program will make the Arduino board echo on the serial port anything that it receives in the serial port.
+It has two implementation, *polling driven* and *interrupt driven*.

-The program uses synchronous communications, meaning that busy loops are used to wait for inputs and outputs.
-This is generaly simpler to manage, but those waiting cycles can't be used to do something else.
+The program uses synchronous communications, meaning that we wait for the full transmission or reception of a message before moving on.
+This is generaly simpler to manage, but all that waiting might be put to a better usage.

+In case of the *polling driven*, implementation the waiting is done with busy loops, which make the waiting really wasteful.
+The *interrupt driven* implementation sleeps while waiting, so ressources are saved.

   * Compile with the following command : `make`
-  * Upload to the Arduino with the following command : `make upload`
+  * Upload the *polling driven* implementation to the Arduino with the following command : `make upload-polling`
-  * Clean-up with the following command : `make clean`
   * Launch the serial monitor with the following command : `./serial-com`
+  * Enter some text, and see how it is sent and echoed by the Arduino.
   * You can leave the serial monitor session by pressing crtl-A, then crtl-X.
+  * Upload the *interrupt driven* implementation to the Arduino with the following command : `make upload-interrupt`.
+  * Both implementation should behave equally.
+  * Clean-up with the following command : `make clean`

 You might have to modify the USB device associated to the Arduino UNO when plugged on the USB port.
 Check the Makefile and the [serial-com](serial-com)